We’re one of Manchester’s longest-running creative writing groups, having met continuously for around 50 years.

 We welcome anyone who’s passionate about their writing, regardless of gender, ethnic origin, disability, age, social background or sexual orientation.

-As our name suggests, we meet every Monday evening (except for Bank Holidays) from 7.30pm to 9.30pm in the snug of the Lass O’Gowrie pub on Charles St in Manchester city centre.
-The venue is fully accessible.
+As our name suggests, we meet every Monday evening (except for Bank Holidays) from 7.30pm to 9.30pm at the Briton’s Protection, 50 Great Bridgewater St, Manchester M1 5LE in Manchester city centre.

 Attendance at MNG meetings and workshops is FREE, but donations to support our work are welcome!